 CTPA was first incorporated in 1945, then as the Toilet Preperations and Perfumery Manufacturers Federation of Great Britain Limited.

 CTPA is an active participator within Cosmetics Europe, the European personal care association, contributing to committees and discussions with the European institutions.
 We have day-to-day contact with the key UK Government departments that control the safety and supply of cosmetic products in the UK.
-CTPA is actively engaging with members and committees about the impact of a potential 'no deal' Brexit and next steps for companies in the cosmetic and personal care industry upon leaving the European Union.
+CTPA is actively engaging with members and committees about the impact of Brexit and next steps for companies in the cosmetic and personal care industry upon leaving the European Union.
+CTPA is also working with the UK Government departments to help feed into the negotiation and ensure the key messages from the cosmetics industry are addressed.

 By maintaining an extensive network of national association contacts, we are also able to ensure a good information flow to and from our members on country issues that may affect their ability to export, including those areas outside of Europe.